List of Kent County Cricket Club List A cricket records: Individual batting records

 Over 100 players have scored a century for Kent in List A cricket since the county began competing in this form of cricket in 1963.
 The first century for Kent was made by Colin Cowdrey against Suffolk in the 1966 Gillette Cup.
-Chris Tavaré, Robert Key, Martin van Jaarsveld and Joe Denly have all scored eight centuries in their Kent careers.
+Chris Tavaré, Rob Key, Martin van Jaarsveld and Joe Denly have all scored eight centuries in their Kent careers.

 The highest individual score for Kent is 206 not out made by Ollie Robinson in the 2022 Royal London One-Day Cup against Worcestershire in August 2022 at New Road, Worcester.
 This is the only double century to be scored by a Kent player in List A matches and surpassed the previous highest score of 150 not out made by Joe Denly in the 2018 Royal London One-Day Cup against Glamorgan in May 2018 at Canterbury.
 Denly in turn had surpassed the innings of 147 made by Darren Stevens in the previous year's competition and Andrew Symonds' score of 146 in the 2004 National League.